anthoak13/HiRAEVT/README.md

 ````
 ### Downloading from Git Hub
 The code can be downloaded also frm the Git Hub web page at the link: https://github.com/dellaquilamaster/RIBbit2, by
 clicking on the "Clone or Download" button on the right side of the page and then "Download ZIP".
 It is possible to donwload also a previous release of the code.
-For a complete list of all the releases please visit: https://github.com/adrien-matta/nptool/releases.
+For a complete list of all the releases please visit: https://github.com/dellaquilamaster/RIBbit2/releases.
+## Setup
+## The RIBbitUnpacker Program
+## The RIBbitMapper Program
+## The RIBbitAnalyzer Program